ihouwat/sample-api-quarkus-sql/README.md

-# Sample API using Quarkus with SQL
+# API for To-Do list using Quarkus with SQL

 ## 1a.
 Start PostgreSQL DB with:
 ```